-Many insurance companies will insure your vacant home if it has a pool, BUT the insurance carrier will most likely exclude liability coverage from the policy.
+Many insurance companies will not insure your vacant home if it has a pool and the insurance carrier will most likely exclude liability coverage from the policy.

 This lack of coverage is a liability exposure, especially if your vacant property is on the market and realtors are showing it to buyers.